MikeLautensack/Chess-Multiplayer-Server/README.md

-# Chess App Multiplayer Server & Node.js Console Chess!
+# Chess Multiplayer Server & Node.js Console Chess!

 Welcome to my chess app server repo!
 Take a look and how I build multiplayer chess servers with Node.js, Express.js and Socket.io or enjoy a game of chess in your console!